Boarding Schools / Hostels / Non-State Schools

 At the end of 2019, the Qld Government closed the Agricultural colleges.

-ICPA Qld continues to work with schools, hostels, and other bodies, such as the Australian Boarding Schools Association (ABSA), building relationships so that we have a strong voice for members.
+ICPA Qld works alongside other relevant organisations building relationships so that we have a strong voice for members.

-Boarding Schools/Hostels Portfolio Report 2023 is available for your perusal.
+The Boarding Schools/Hostels/Non-State Schools Report 2025 is available for your perusal.
+View the Boarding Schools/Hostels/ Non-State Schools Policy

 Resources for Boarding Parents

-Information for the Boarding Schools and Hostels portfolio
+Information for the Boarding Schools / Hostels / Non-State Schools portfolio

 This flyer provides you with information regarding what this portfolio does for members - please feel free to download and share with your branch or community.